mncinnovation/mnc-mobile-site/content/blog/two-years-flutter/index.md

 Currently we are experimenting with low code in mobile development, stay tune for next update

-Thats it, if you want learn flutter please feel free to contact us at [Mendy - MNC Innvoation Mobile lead](mailto:mendhy.galuh@mncgroup.com)
+Thats it, if you want learn flutter please feel free to contact us at [Mendhy - MNC Innvoation Mobile lead](mailto:mendhy.galuh@mncgroup.com)